hy-ds-group-11/dhcpcluster/doc/week46.md

 ## 2024-11-14

-We created a [design document](design.md) design document conforming to project description.
+We created a [design document](design.md) conforming to project description.

 Some thoughts and ideas by yours truly (Lauri) (written while others are busy writing the design document):
 - We could do integration testing by mocking TcpStream